Dan-Burns/ChACRA/README.md

 Further, the example structure is a homotrimer and the contact data can be averaged to make the results more statistically robust and easier to visualize.
 An interactive analysis notebook is available in examples/example_notebook.ipynb that demonstrates this.

+#### Notes
+16 replicas were used in the example which results in an inadequately low exchange rate (but runs faster for example purposes).
+For systems with 100,000 to 400,000 particles you might need anywhere from 20-40 replicas to obtain adequate exchange probabilities.
+Determining the number of systems to return an exchange rate of ~15-25% is a trial and error process.

+-j specifies the number of jobs.
+If you don't have enough cores to map a job to each system, then your number of jobs should be a multiple of the number of available GPUs.

+#### Common Errors
+If you encounter errors running HREMD, it could be due to starting coordinates that aren't adequately energy minimized or equilibrated.

+Another common error is related to CUDA driver version incompatibility with OpenMM dependencies.
+Check the analysis_output/run_x/ directory for hremd_stderr.log file for more information.
+Refer to [OpenMM](https://github.com/openmm/openmm) docs and git issues.

+Lastly, the getcontacts calculation get_dynamic_contacts.py can be run in parallel.
+However, when using lots of cores a memory allocation error keeps popping up where it didn't in the past.
+Until I figure out how to prevent this, get_dynamic_contacts is restricted to 2 processes.

+#### Citations
+Please cite the following if you use ChACRA.

 1. Burns, D., Singh, A., Venditti, V. & Potoyan, D. A. Temperature-sensitive contacts in disordered loops tune enzyme I activity.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 119, e2210537119 (2022)